d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus-concise.md

 ```

 :begin_tab:`mxnet`
 Next, let us replace the code to evaluate the accuracy by one that works in parallel across multiple devices.
 This serves as a replacement of the `evaluate_accuracy_gpu` function from :numref:`sec_lenet`.
-The main difference is that we split a batch before invoking the network.
+The main difference is that we split a minibatch before invoking the network.
 All else is essentially identical.
 :end_tab:

 ```{.python .input}